Pakistan at the Cricket World Cup

-The Pakistan cricket team won the World Cup in 1992 under the captaincy of Imran Khan.
+Pakistan cricket team won the World Cup in 1992 under the captaincy of Imran Khan.
 Pakistan have also been runners up at the 1999 Cricket World Cup where they lost to Australia in the Final.
-They have been Semi Finalists 4 times (1979, 1983, 1987 & 2011) and have also reached the Quarter Finals twice (1996 & 2015).
-Pakistan's historical win–loss record at the cricket world cup is 45-32, with 3 no results.
-Javed Miandad has appeared in six cricket world cups which is more than any other player from Pakistan.
+They have been Semi Finalists four times (1979, 1983, 1987 & 2011) and have also reached the Quarter Finals twice (1996 & 2015).
+Pakistan's historical win–loss record at the cricket world cup is 49-37, with 3 no results.
+Javed Miandad has appeared in six Cricket World Cups which is more than any other player from Pakistan.